AussieKing/Project-3-Portfolio-Tracker/README.md

 Setup Context API (file in Pages) to set the state at the beginning.
 We'll use context API also in the Crypto Context.

 ## STEP 9 :
-Import our State to Hold off our App
+Import our State

 ## STEP 10 :
-Create Crypto context provider and wrap the whole app in in it
+Create Crypto context provider and wrap the whole app in in it, and make sure the state changes for all the currency toggling.

+## STEP 11 :
+Homepage bulding. divided in 2 parts :
+1) BANNER
+2) COINS PORTION